Hamas Fulfills Bible Prophecy

 Hamas has been firmly in Iran’s camp for more than 20 years.
-But that relationship is deteriorating and giving way to an improving relationship with Iran’s regional opponent: Saudi Arabia.
+But that relationship is slowly deteriorating and giving way to an improving relationship between Hamas and Iran’s regional opponent: Saudi Arabia.

 Hamas is the Sunni terrorist organization that controls the Gaza Strip.
-Almost every summer it seems, it wages wars with Israel.
-It has a murderous penchant for launching missiles at Israeli cities and towns.
+It constantly wages wars with Israel—almost every summer, it seems.
+It has a murderous penchant for launching missiles at towns and cities in Israel.

 A Remarkable Forecast

-“After years of alignment with Shiite Iran and its Arab allies,” wrote the Times of Israel, “the Palestinian Hamas group is bidding for Sunni patronage from Saudi Arabia in a dramatic shift to its geostrategic orientation” (July 21).
-This article reported on a high-level Hamas delegation visiting Riyadh on July 17 to meet with top Saudi leaders—the first such meeting in more than three years.
+“After years of alignment with Shiite Iran and its Arab allies,” wrote the Times of Israel on July 21, “the Palestinian Hamas group is bidding for Sunni patronage from Saudi Arabia in a dramatic shift to its geostrategic orientation.”

-Despite this overt rapprochement between revolutionary Hamas and conservative Saudi Arabia—both followers of Sunni Islam—Hamas’s ultimate purpose has not changed.
+Hamas’s ultimate purpose, however, has not changed.
 One of the group’s leaders wrote on Facebook that “Hamas’s compass will remain directed to Jerusalem, with the liberation of Palestine the basis of its strategy.”

 Saudi Arabia’s Strategy

-Reuters observed that the Saudi-Hamas meeting “was part of an effort by Riyadh to shore up Arab unity in the face of a perceived threat from Iran that it believes has become more urgent since last week’s nuclear deal” (July 20).
+Reuters observed that “Saudi King Salman’s meeting on [July 17] with Hamas leader Khaled Mashaal was part of an effort by Riyadh to shore up Arab unity in the face of a perceived threat from Iran that it believes has become more urgent since last week’s nuclear deal.”

-Jamal Khashoggi, who heads a news channel owned by a Saudi prince, said, “Saudi Arabia is in a confrontational mood against Iran, and it’s in the business of gathering as many allies as possible.
+Jamal Khashoggi, the head of a news channel owned by a Saudi prince, said, “Saudi Arabia is in a confrontational mood against Iran, and it’s in the business of gathering as many allies as possible.
 So if they reach out to Malaysia or reach out to Hamas, it’s the same.
 It’s to create as many allies as possible.”

-Saudi Arabia’s overtures to Hamas, Turkey and the Gulf states are a remarkable fulfillment of the Psalm 83 prophecy and the forecast Mr. Flurry made in 2012.
+Saudi Arabia’s overtures to Hamas, Turkey and the Gulf states is a remarkable fulfillment of the prophecy in Psalm 83.
+It’s a remarkable fulfilment of the prediction Mr. Flurry made in 2012.

-Look at the prophecy in Psalm 83.
-It begins, “Keep not thou silence, O God: hold not thy peace, and be not still, O God.
+“Keep not thou silence, O God: hold not thy peace, and be not still, O God.
 For, lo, thine enemies make a tumult: and they that hate thee have lifted up the head.
-They have taken crafty counsel against thy people, and consulted against thy hidden ones” (verses 1-3).
+They have taken crafty counsel against thy people, and consulted against thy hidden ones” (Psalm 83:1-3).

-Here, “thy people” is referring to the modern nations descended from ancient Israel—primarily to the birthright nations of Israel and the Jewish state in the Middle East.
-(Request our free book The United States and Britain in Prophecy to learn Israel’s modern identity.)
+Here, “thy people” is referring to the biblical nations of Israel.
+It’s referring primarily to the birthright nations of Israel and the Jewish state in the Middle East.
+(Request our free book The United States and Britain in Prophecy to learn the identity of the modern nations of Israel.)
 The main goal of the Psalm 83 alliance is to destroy these nations! (verses 4-5).

 This prophecy then lists which peoples comprise the alliance: “The tabernacles of Edom, and the Ishmaelites; of Moab, and the Hagarenes; Gebal, and Ammon, and Amalek; the Philistines with the inhabitants of Tyre; Assur also is joined with them: they have holpen the children of Lot.
 Selah” (verses 6-8).

 Ultimately, this prophecy is exciting because of the good news that comes after it.
-It’s a prophecy that will continue to be fulfilled in the time ahead—right before our eyes!
+It’s a prophecy that will continue to be fulfilled over the next few weeks and months—right before our eyes!